 What are the symptoms of diabetes?

-More than 700,000 New Yorkers have diabetes, and nearly a third do not know they have it.
+Nearly one million New Yorkers have diabetes, and nearly a third do not know they have it.
 Many people with diabetes have no symptoms.
-For others, symptoms may develop slowly over time or are so mild, they go unnoticed.
+For others, symptoms may develop slowly over time or are so mild that they go unnoticed.

 Some common symptoms include: